 Saturday, April 10, 2010

 The area shaded in red is the location of biblical Eden.
 It was said to be a well-watered area.
 Today this is one of the driest regions on earth, but during Noah's time and before it was vastly wetter.
 Abraham's ancestors came from this region.
-It is the point of origin of the Afro-Asiatic peoples who came us the Bible.
+It is the point of origin of the Abrutu or Habiru (Hebrew) who preserved for us in a biblical record the traditions, beliefs, and practices of their ancestors.

 Likewise, the now dry Botswanan lake basin in southern Africa was once a sea, filled by water from the Angolan Highlands.
 Thousands of manmade stone tools have been found in the area dating to between 80,000 and 100,000 years.

 Between 12,000 and 7,000 years ago Lake Chad filled its present drainage basin and spilled southwest out the Benue River to the Atlantic.
-It was called "Lake Megachad" and during that time it was the world's largest lake with a surface five times larger Lake Superior.
+It was called "Lake Mega Chad" and during that time it was the world's largest lake with a surface five times larger Lake Superior.
+The local population calls Lake Chad the "Sea of Noah" and the regional place names "Benue" and "Borno" also refer to Noah.

 Genesis 2:10-14 says that Eden was watered by four rivers: the Tigris, the Euphrates, the Pishon and the Gihon.
-Two are in Mesopotamia and two are in Africa.
-This is the heart of the ancient Afro-Asiatic Dominion.
+Two rivers are in Mesopotamia and two are in Africa.
 This is the place of origin of the ruler-priests and of "him that holds the scepter from the house of Eden" (Amos 1:5).
+They are "the mighty men of old" who spread across this region.
+This is the point of origin of the practices associated with the priests of ancient Yisrael/Israel: circumcision, animal sacrifice, two-wife marriage pattern for rulers, sent-away royal sons, and the Holy Name YHWY.

 The description of Eden as a well-watered region is supported by climate and geological studies.
-These four rivers encompass the heart or Eden of the ancient Afro-Asiatic Dominion which was ruled by a network of chiefs who were priests.
-They controlled the major water systems and built shrines along the rivers.
+These four rivers encompass the heart of Eden in the ancient world which was ruled by a network of kings, priests, and clan chiefs.
+They controlled the major water systems and built shrines and temples along the rivers.
+They exacted taxes on cargo that moved along the rivers between twin cities that set up effective maritime checkpoints.

 So my question is then, what do you make of the references to the Tigris and the Euphrates?